Determine the viability of your business

 Cash flow

 The cash flow is the difference between income and expenses during a period.
 This is an indication of the cash-generating capacity of your company.
-Are your expenses greater than your receipts?
+Are your revenues greater than your expenses?
+Then you have a positive cash flow.
+Are your expenses greater than your revenues?
 Then your cash flow is negative.
-You will then need additional financing.
-Are revenues greater than expenses?
-Then you have a positive cash flow.
+You will then need additional financing or you must cut your costs.

 Private income